Thailand

 southern provinces prompt border closures and controls

-the spread of avian flu; talks continue on completion of
+Gulf of Thailand; talks continue on completion of

 demarcation with Laos but disputes remain over several

-islands in the Mekong River; despite continuing border
+islands in the Mekong River; Cambodia and Thailand have

-on the Salween river near the border with Burma; in
+Burma's Hatgyi Dam project on the Salween River near the

 approximately 100,000 mostly Karen refugees fleeing

-in Burma live in remote camps in Thailand near the
+stagnation in Burma live in nine remote camps in

 Party abbreviations: CP = Phak Chat